dwahme/neotab/README.md

 # Neotab

-AN extension for reskinning the chome newtab page.
+An extension for reskinning the chome newtab page.